Skip to main content

 Habits (like reversing down driveway) are energy conserving which frees your mind for other activity, so you don't need to focus.

-1. Know/recognise your cues that start procrastination (location, time, mood, reactions etc)
+1. Recognise cues that start procrastination (time, mood, reactions).

-Explain/teach the topics to understand them tf understanding as a consquence of explaining rather than explaining from understanding.
+Explain the topic to understand it tf., understanding is a consquence of explaining rather than explaining from understanding.

 Journals